-In fact, according to Acosta and Technomic, most diners eat out for the restaurant experience.
+In fact, according to a study by Acosta and Technomic, most diners eat out for the restaurant experience.
 66% of U.S. diners view mealtime as a valuable time to connect with family/friends, 65% love trying new restaurants, and 63% enjoy the social aspect of dining out at restaurants.
 For millennials and other groups, spending on dining out has increased significantly over the past two years.

-While the benefits and strives technology has enabled in the 21st century are innumerable, this shift has also brought new challenges to light for generations across the board.
+While the benefits and strides technology has enabled in the 21st century are innumerable, this shift has also brought new challenges to light for generations across the board.
 The need for spaces to proactively foster human connection and disconnect from constant technological stimulation is a challenge facing today’s modern world.

 The restaurant industry is built on food, but it has the opportunity to thrive when paired with this mindset of an experience economy.
 A restaurant can be a place to eat a meal, but it can also be a unique opportunity to build memorable experiences: a rare time to disconnect from work and technology, spend sincere time with friends and family away from a glowing screen, build knowledge of cultures outside of your own, or enjoy an evening of entertainment.